Kate K. O'Neill, PhD

 This mixed-methods research uses web-scraped Facebook data on over 20,000 users and 140,000 interactions from a since-banned Chicago-area gang-affiliated online group to examine how girls and women reproduce and challenge gang culture and dynamics through their online personas and interactions.
 We call on social networking, social media, feminist theory, and gang literatures to theorize opportunities for girls and women’s entry into this hostile, male-dominated, stigmatized space; identify adaptive behaviors of successful female group members; and highlight the means through which girls and women are placed in marginalized and defensive positions in this unique online environment.

-The Long-Term Consequences of Mixed-Sex Peer Groups: Offending
+The Long-Term Consequences of Mixed-Sex Peer Groups

 PhD Dissertation (Dr. Ross L. Matsueda, chair)